On view

 Photo by Jerry L. Thompson

-Von Rydingsvard has described her background as influential within her practice.
-Born to Polish and Ukrainian peasant farmers, her early childhood was marked by the strain of living in eight different refugee camps over the course of five years in postwar Germany.
-She immigrated with her family to the United States when she was still a small child.
-In form, process, and meaning, she sees her work as responsive to eastern European peasant traditions.
+Von Rydingsvard has described her personal background as an influence on her practice.
+She was born in postwar Germany to Polish and Ukrainian farmers, and her early childhood bore the strain of living in eight different refugee camps over the course of five years.
+She immigrated with her family to the United States when she was still a child.
+In form, process, and meaning, she sees her work as being responsive to Eastern European peasant traditions.
+Throughout her career, Von Rydingsvard has pushed the boundaries of her chosen materials and techniques, creating an expansive body of work that includes several large-scale public sculptures.

 Location